JosePaumard/code-one-2019-lambda-stream-collector-lab/Readme.md

 If you run this test it should be green, so you can move to the next one.

-There are 124 tests in the lab, enough to keep you busy for several hours.
+Depending on the branch you are looking at, there are up to 126 exercises in the lab, enough to keep you busy for several hours.
 Good luck!